Harmattan

 Character Set Support

-The Harmattan font includes nearly complete support for Unicode 13.0 Arabic ranges (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).
+The Harmattan font includes nearly complete support for Unicode Arabic ranges in the BMP (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).
 Read more about our character set support.

 Common questions